sarulse/SampleCode/SearchPersonByPhoneNumber/README.md

-# Search a Person Record using Phone number #
+# Procedural program to search a Person Record using Phone number #
 ## Summary: ##
 To implement a search feature using a valid U.S. phone number and then filter the results using full name and state.